terraform-aws-modules/terraform-aws-rds/examples/replica-postgres/README.md

 Configuration in this directory creates set of RDS resources demonstrating master and replica in the same VPC.

-Data sources are used to discover existing VPC resources (VPC, subnet and security group).

 ## Usage

 To run this example you need to execute: